GiorgosNik/GiorgosNik/README.md

    * Experimenting with Arch Linux
    * Developing an Android App
    * Setting up my dotfiles repo
+   * Learning more about CI/CD, experimenting with SonarQube/GitHub actions on my older projects
 - 📫 How to reach me:
     * giorgosnl17@gmail.com
     * [My LinkedIn profile](https://www.linkedin.com/in/giorgos-nikolaou/)